kpzhang/vec2link/datasets/Gowalla/readme.txt

-To get one gowalla checkin file, use the following linux command:
+To combina all sub-checkin files into one gowalla checkin file, use the following linux command:

 cat loc-gowalla_totalCheckins.* > loc-gowalla_totalCheckins.txt